LuoGroup2023/PanTax/README.md

 * *Fix bug: filter a few reads.
 The mapping of very few reads in GAF shows end > start, and only one node of these reads maps to the graph. <BR/>*
 * *The species and strain profiling module, the conversion of a single strain into a GFA module, the graph node and path information serialization and compression module, and the long read GAF filtering module are all rewritten using Rust.
 They are all integrated into the subcommand of pantaxr.
 It runs more than 25x faster in profiling.
 In general, the results will change slightly, with higher precision and lower recall. <BR/>*

+#### *__[Update - 2025 - 08 - 09]__* :  <BR/>
+*V2.0.0 <BR/>*
+* *The species and strain profiling module, the conversion of a single strain into a GFA module, the graph node and path information serialization and compression module, and the long read GAF filtering module and some other modules are all rewritten using Rust.
+They are all integrated into the subcommand of pantaxr.
+It runs more than 25x faster in profiling.
+In general, the results will change slightly, with higher precision and lower recall. <BR/>*
+* *Adjust the default fr parameter of long read from 0.3 to 0.5. <BR/>*
+* *Fix critical bug in trio node path parsing and unique trio node counting due to incorrect path orientation.<BR/>*
+* *Support open-source solvers (highs, cbc, glpk) with --solver option, but too slow for large MLP.<BR/>*
+* *Update data_preprocessing.
+When using -m -1 and -n -1, calculate and output the maximum number of non redundant genomes using all genomes of the species, and support retaining specified species from the genomes info file<BR/>*
+* *Non NCBI named genomes (GCF_ASM_genomic.fna) are preserved in their original form and support the use of relative path in genomes_info file. <BR/>*
+* *Add docker. <BR/>*

 ## TODO
 + Performance comparison between `vg giraffe` long read alignment and `Graphaligner` alignment.
++ Update `vg giraffe` command of new version `vg`.

 ## Citation
 ```